wanghailei/sror/ruby_block.md

 3. **Immediate Execution**: ==Unlike regular functions, lambdas can be executed immediately at the place where they are defined.==
 4. **Closure**: ==Lambdas often form closures==, meaning they can capture and use variables from their enclosing scope.
 This makes them powerful for various programming patterns, such as callbacks, event handlers, and short-lived operations that require some local state.

 ## Proc

 A **Proc** is created with `proc {}` or `Proc.new {}`.

+[Proc](https://ruby-doc.org/core-3.0.1/Proc.html) objects are *closures*, meaning they remember and can use the entire context in which they were created.

 ### The difference between a Proc and a Lambda